Welcome to the ZooMed Diagnostic Laboratory

-This laboratory is both a research lab as well as a diagnostic lab.
-This means that as new methods and species are discovered, protocols will continually be updated (Current offered; sample types; collection method).
+The UF ZooMed Diagnostic Laboratory is a research lab as well as a diagnostic lab.
+This means that as new methods and species are discovered, protocols will be updated continually.

 It is important to understand the difference between assays that are offered and samples that would be appropriate for each test.
-Also important is collection method.
+The collection method is also critical.

-Standard PCR (polymerase chain reaction) is, in simplest terms, the ability to amplify a specific gene with the use of specially designed primers.
-Any standard PCR is run with a known negative and known positive sample, to ensure each reaction is run properly.
-If a sample appears suspect, it is automatically submitted for sequencing, to confirm what species is being detected.
+Standard PCR (polymerase chain reaction) is the ability to amplify a specific gene with the use of specially designed primers.
+Any standard PCR is run with a known negative and known positive sample to ensure each reaction is run properly.
+If a sample appears suspect, it is automatically submitted for sequencing to confirm what species is being detected.
 After sequence confirmation is completed, a result is sent out.
-Zoo-Submission-Form-PCR is located here.
+Click here to access the PCR zoo submission form.

 Quantitative (qPCR aka Real Time) PCR is the ability to detect the amount of a specific virus/gene present in a sample.
 This is especially useful when determining how much treatment should be given, as well as seeing if the treatment has worked over a period of time.

-April Childress, lab manager, should be contacted if you have questions about testing or sample collection as well as when samples are being shipped.
-Best method of contact is email since the lab phone is not answered or checked frequently.
-Email is firstname.lastname@example.org
+Please contact April Childress, lab manager, if you have questions about testing or sample collection as well as when samples are being shipped.
+The best method of contact is via email to email@example.com.

 All samples should be shipped standard overnight on enough ice packs to keep samples cold/frozen.
+NOTE: The UFVH Diagnostic Labs FedEx Billable Stamp option is not available for shipments to this lab.
 It is not ideal to ship after Wednesday.
-The vet school is not open over the weekend or holidays.
+The UF Diagnostic Laboratories is not open on weekends or holidays.
 If something happens during a shipment on a Thursday, the sample would sit until the following business day, making the sample unusable.